Artichoke Jalapeño Dip with a healthy twist. Taking bar food to delish and nutrish with yummy yogurt and awesome artichokes!

 So I improved the dip.
 Deliciously.
 How do I know?
 I served it to friends while we were having cocktails.
 After we finished I asked what they thought of the dip.

 Then I told them what they were eating.
 A healthified version of artichoke dip.

 Seriously, this dip is good for you.
 Buried in those artichoke hearts is lots of antioxidant power and the yogurt and Parmesan cheese supply protein and calcium.
 What’s missing are the calories and fat.
 About a third of the calories of store bought!
+Plus yogurt and artichokes add probiotic benefits.
 Hello, Healthy!

 - Drain artichokes and pat dry.
 This helps keep the dip from getting watery.

 - Use the leftover artichoke hearts in salad, scrambled eggs, egg salad, pasta or on pizza.

 - Chopped spinach can be substituted for artichokes.

 Pin it for later!
 Or leave a comment or rating below.
 Thanks 😉